 Remember to take breaks from your screens often, and get your eyes checked regularly.

-And most importantly, wear protective blue light glasses every day.
+And most importantly, wear protective blue light screen protection glasses every day.

 Did You Find This Post Helpful?

 Please share and pin this post!

 You may help someone prevent or delay screen-related eye damage by doing so.

 Do you wear blue light glasses?

 Tag me on Instagram @HerpaperRoute or follow me on Pinterest @HerpaperRoute to show me your looks!

 - How To Get Rich With Affiliate Marketing

 Hi thank you so much for this post.
 I’m 37 and I’m dealing with the same issue.
 I’ve been in the computer science profession for years; computers are what I do but now I know I need to protect my eyes better.

 Hi Jaycee, we are the same age!
 It’s a good reminder to wear blue light glasses and eat healthy.
 Thank you for reading!